 In the early 1700s William Shout moved to Helmsley.
 He and his wife Mary Thomson had eight children, most of whom died before reaching adulthood.

-Robert was the eldest child of William .
-There is a page dedicated to his professional activities located HERE.
-This page details his family and social facts
+Robert (I) was the eldest child of William .
+There is a page dedicated to his professional activities located here.
+This current page details his family and social facts